 When I opened up the box the plate and the paint were wrapped in, I saw that there was NOT ONE SHADE OF GREEN!
 DISASTER!
-Mini melt-down.
-What could this mean?
-Was my year of green not to be?
+I had a mini-meltdown.
+How could I have my green year without any green paint to use on this plate?

 So the plate’s first lesson: If you don’t see the colour you’re looking for, get creative and don’t be afraid to mix to your heart’s content to get the green you desire.